Lydiadel/School_District_Analysis/README.md

 - How is the district summary affected?

 - How is the school summary affected?
+-
 - How does replacing the ninth grader’s math and reading scores affect Thomas High School’s performance relative to the other schools?
+Replacing this scores affect Thomas High School's position in a good way, improving the performance and ratio
 - How does replacing the ninth-grade scores affect the following:
--- Math and reading scores by grade
+- - Math and reading scores by grade
--- Scores by school spending
+- - Scores by school spending
--- Scores by school size
+- - Scores by school size
--- Scores by school type
+- - Scores by school type

 ## Summary